 One of the cases cited by the wife in support of her position was Bryan v.
 Bryan, 8th Dist.
 No. 97817, 2012-Ohio-3691.
 In Bryan, the parties were engaged and living together in 1988, but did not marry until 1994.
 After marriage, they used the wife’s income for living and saved most of the husband’s income for a down payment on a home.
 In that case, the trial court determined that it was inequitable to not consider the wife’s contribution for six years to save a down payment and the trial court set the de facto marriage commencement date as the date when they were engaged and moved in with each other.
 In that case, the appellate court did not find that the lower court had abused its discretion and so let the decision stand.

-As one can see, it is possible to have the de facto termination date determined to be from even before two people were married so that they share in even “pre-marital” gains (and most likely debts, in our opinion).
+As one can see, when it comes to marital interests in property, it is possible to have the de facto termination date determined to be from even before two people were married so that they share in even “pre-marital” gains (and most likely debts, in our opinion).
 It all depends upon the equities.

 William Geary is a family lawyer who has been practicing since 1979.
 He is admitted to practice before the Supreme Court of the United States, and also is a practicing member of the Ohio bar.